Root operators, root groups and retractions: preliminaries

-The origin $v_0$ in $A$ is the intersection $\bigcap_{i=1}^n H_{\alpha_i, 0}$.
-All other vertices may be identified with the elements of the weight lattice.
-The apartment $A$ carries in a natural way the structure of a chamber complex, where the maximal simplices, called alcoves, are the closures of the connected components of $A\setminus \{ H_{\alpha, m} \}_{\alpha\in\RS, m\in\Z}$.
-The alcoves are in one-to-one correspondence with the elements of the affine Weyl group $\aW$.
-The \emph{fundamental alcove} is the set
+The closures of the connected components of $A\setminus \bigcup_{m\in\Z, \alpha\in\RS^+} H_{\alpha, m}$ are called \emph{alcoves} and are in one-to-one correspondence with the elements of the affine Weyl group $\aW$.
+They are the maximal simplices in the simplicial structure of $\Sigma$.
+The $0$-simplices will be called \emph{vertices} and the codimension one simplices will be referred to as \emph{panels}.
+The \emph{fundamental alcove} in $\geomSigma$ is the set